DEXX36/ChatBot-Kenya-Wikipedia/README.md

-# ChatBot-Kenya-Wikipedia
+# Simple ChatBot-Kenya-Wikipedia
-A chat bot that you can ask questions about Kenya Still a working progress
+A Simple Chat bot that you can ask questions about Kenya Still a working progress